pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 However, your overall self-driving car is performing significantly below human-level performance.
 I.e., humans given access to the camera images can plan significantly better paths for the car.
 What conclusion can you draw?

 The only possible conclusion is that the ML pipeline is flawed.
 In this case, the Plan path component is doing as well as it can given its inputs , but the inputs do not contain enough information.
-You should ask yourself what other information, other than the outputs from the two earlier pipeline components, is needed to plan paths very well for a car to drive.
+You should ask yourself what other information, other than the outputs from the earlier pipeline components, is needed to plan paths very well for a car to drive.
 In other words, what other information does a skilled human driver need?

 For example, suppose you realize that a human driver also needs to know the location of the lane markings.
 This suggests that you should redesign the pipeline as follows:

 In the self-driving example above, in theory one could solve this problem by also feeding the raw camera image into the planning component.
 However, this would violate the design principle of “Task simplicity”, because the path planning module now needs to input a raw image and has a very complex task to solve.
-That’s why adding a Detect lane markings component is a better choice--it helps get the important and previously missing information about lane markings to the path planning module, but you avoid making any particular module overly complex to build/train.
+That’s why adding a Detect lane markings component is a better choice - it helps get the important and previously missing information about lane markings to the path planning module, but you avoid making any particular module overly complex to build/train.

 <div align="center">
   <img src="Images/61.png">